Relative hyperbolicity of free extensions of free groups: Abstract

 \section{Abstract}

-We give necessary and sufficient conditions for a free-by-free group to be relatively hyperbolic with a cusp-preserving structure.
-Namely, if $\phi_1, \ldots , \phi_k $ is a collection of exponentially growing outer automorphisms with a common invariant \emph{subgroup system} such that any conjugacy class in the complement of this system grows exponentially under iteration by all $\phi_i$, then such a subgroup system can be used to construct a collection of peripheral subgroups relative to which, the extension of $\F$ by the free group generated by sufficiently high powers of $\phi_1, \ldots , \phi_k $, will be hyperbolic.
+We study relative hyperbolicity of free-by-free groups: Given a collection of outer automorphisms of the free group we give sufficient conditions for some power of these automorphisms to generate a free group so that the corresponding extension is relatively hyperbolic.
+Namely, if $\phi_1, \cdots \phi_k $ is a collection of exponentially growing outer automorphisms with a common invariant \emph{subgroup system} such that any conjugacy class in the complement of this system grows exponentially under iteration by all $\phi_i$, then such a subgroup system can be used to construct a collection of peripheral subgroups relative to which, the extension of $\F$ by the free group generated by sufficiently high powers of $\phi_1, \cdots \phi_k $ will be hyperbolic.
+Moreover, we show that our conditions are also necessary if we are given a free-by-free group with a relative hyperbolic structure where the generating outer automorphisms have \emph{cusp-preserving} property (motivated by homeomorphisms of surfaces which preserve cusps). \\